Norwegian cuisine: Sauces and marinades

 Along with the rest of Scandinavia, Norway is one of the few places outside Asia where sweet and sour flavoring is used extensively.
 The sweet and sour flavor goes best with fish.
 There is also a treatment called "graving", literally burying, a curing method where salt and sugar are used as curing agents.
 Although salmon or trout are the most common, other fish and meat also get a treatment similar to gravlaks.

 Sandefjordsmør – a traditional butter and cream sauce typically served with fish dishes such as salmon, garnished with fresh dill and peppercorn.
 This sauce was reputedly first concocted in Sandefjord, a coastal city in Vestfold, in 1959.

 Gravlaks – sweet and salty cured salmon: a filleted side of salmon or trout that has been frozen for at least 24 hours to kill off parasites, is cured with the fillet and is covered with a half-salt, half-sugar mixture, spiced with black pepper, dill and akevitt, covered with clingfilm, and cured in the refrigerator for three days, turned once a day.

 Gravet elg – sweet and salt-cured moose: this treatment may be used for all red meat, but works best with game and beef.
 It is the same procedure as for gravlaks, but aquavit is often substituted for brandy, and juniper berries for dill.

-Pickled herring: a pickle is made with vinegar, sugar, herbs and spices like dill, mustard seed, black peppercorns, onion and so on.
+Pickled herring: a pickle is made with vinegar, sugar, herbs and spices like dill, mustard seed, black peppercorns, onion.
 The pickle must be acidic enough to prevent bacterial growth.
 Rinsed, salt-cured herring is added and allowed to stand for at least 24 hours.

-Tomato pickled herring: this pickle features a thick sauce: 4 Tablespoons tomato paste, 3 Tablespoons sugar, and 3 Tablespoons vinegar are mixed and thinned with about 4 Tablespoons water, flavoured with black pepper and bay leaf.
-Salt-cured herring is rinsed, cut in 1 cm (1/3in) thick slices and a raw, sliced onion added.
-Let stand for at least 24 hours.